ekspla/Read-Symbian-SportsTracker-file/README.md

 - A test for a file in the West or South hemisphere, supposed to work though.
 The codes were only tested for the real files in the North-East
 (both the latitudes and the longitudes of positive values).

+## License
+This software is released under the LGPL v2.1 License.

 ## Reference
 - [Sports Tracker - Wikipedia](https://en.wikipedia.org/wiki/Sports_Tracker)
 - [Standard Compression Scheme for Unicode - Wikipedia](https://en.wikipedia.org/wiki/Standard_Compression_Scheme_for_Unicode)